ProgramingMyFirstChoice/realtor-clone-react-app/README.md

 # Create Sign in Sign up and forgot password pages and OAuth components

-# Time 2.58.11 Install Firebase and react-toastify and sign up the user
+# Time 2.58.11 "Install Firebase and react-toastify and sign up the user